 The Acupuncture & Massage College is a non-discriminatory educational institution.
 Admissions are based upon equal educational opportunities for all students regardless of race, color, creed, age, handicap, gender, sexual orientation, marital status, national origin, or veteran status.

-Our massage school applicants are required to be 18 years of age and must have completed high school or received a GED.
+Massage Therapy and Associates of Arts in Health Science applicants are required to be 18 years of age and must have completed high school or the equivalent.

 Oriental medicine school applicants must have completed 60 semester credits at the baccalaureate level from an accredited institution.
 At least 30 of the 60 semester credits must be in general education or liberal arts courses.
 General education courses may include, but are not limited to: English, history, philosophy, literature, religion, art, music, sociology, foreign languages, humanities, mathematics, chemistry, biology, and psychology.
 An introductory course in computer operation is required for students lacking that knowledge.